J-rayX/escrow-smart-contract/README.md

 ### State Variables

 Variables hold values that are persistently stored in the blockchain (the Ethereum ledger here).
-The smart contract in this code defines a `depositor` of value, a `beneficiary` of transfered value and an `arbiter` who alone can approve a transfer transaction.
+The smart contract in this code defines a `depositor` of value, a `beneficiary` of transferred value and an `arbiter` who alone can approve a transfer transaction.
 Therefore, they are defined early enough in the contract.

 ```sol
 Contract Escrow {